liquidfiles/liquidfiles_unix/README.md

 LiquidFiles Unix command line utility extends the functionality of your LiquidFiles server to command line use and scripting from supported
 Unix and Linux servers.

-Liquidfiles Unix is fully based on [Liquidfiles public API](http://support.liquidfiles.com/forums/21423392-API) and user [libcurl](http://curl.haxx.se/) to send and receive data from Liquidfiles server.
+Liquidfiles Unix is fully based on [Liquidfiles public API](http://support.liquidfiles.com/forums/21423392-API) and uses [libcurl](http://curl.haxx.se/) to send and receive data from Liquidfiles server.

 This document consists of the following sections: